R-Mielamud/TsUnited/example/webpack-frontend/README.md

-# This is the frontend part of our mini app (todo-list), built using Webpack
+# This is the frontend part of our mini app (todo list), built using Webpack

 This project uses Webpack runtime and **@ts-united/webpack**